 BA 341 Human Resource Management

 An introduction to the principles of HR Management, covering duties and responsibilities of HR departments.
 The course includes job analysis, interviewing, candidate selection, as well as, training and development.
-Prerequisite: BA 236^{WI}.
-(Offered spring).
+Prerequisite: BA 236^{WI}, BA 344.